opendocsg/slw-judgments-backfill/2013_SGHC_253/report.md

 **_“[D]id not voluntarily appear or otherwise submit or agree to submit to the jurisdiction of that court”_**

-23     In _WSG Nimbus Pte Ltd v Board of Control for Cricket in Sri Lanka_ [2002] 1 SLR(R) 1088, the High Court observed that the question in every case is whether the party contesting jurisdiction of the original court “had taken a step in the proceedings which necessarily involved waiving their objection to the jurisdiction”.
+23     In _WSG Nimbus Pte Ltd v Board of Control for Cricket in Sri Lanka_ <span class="citation">[2002] 1 SLR(R) 1088</span>, the High Court observed that the question in every case is whether the party contesting jurisdiction of the original court “had taken a step in the proceedings which necessarily involved waiving their objection to the jurisdiction”.
 Actions which amount to submission to the jurisdiction of the foreign court include, _inter alia_ :

  (a) Initiating an action as the plaintiff;